-Students selected for this Internship will assist the Christian Studies Faculty by conducting study sessions for Old Testament Survey, New Testament Survey, Introduction to Philosophy; owing videos and proctoring tests when the instructor has to be absent; and teach at least one class session in at least one of these courses.
+Students selected for this Internship will assist the Christian Studies Faculty by conducting study sessions for CST classes; owing videos and proctoring tests when the instructor has to be absent; and teach at least one class session in at least one of these courses.
 This class will provide selected students the opportunity to get hands-on experience in higher education.
 Credit varies from one to three hours.
 Prerequisites: JR Status and permission of the College or School Dean.